 - A lumbar bulging disc would be situated in the lower back, or lumbar region.

 If you believe that you have a posterior bulging disc anywhere along your spinal column, you should visit a physician to learn about your posterior bulging disc treatment options.
 One of your options may be a minimally invasive procedure performed by the surgeons at Laser Spine Institute.
-Contact us today and we can discuss treatment choices and perform a free review of your MRI or CT scan.
+Contact us today for your MRI review to determine candidacy for one of our minimally invasive procedures.